skwp/dotfiles/README.md

 cd ~/.yadr && rake install
 ```

-Note: YADR will not destroy any of your files unless you tell it to.
+**Note:** YADR will automatically install all of its subcomponents.
+If you want to be asked
+about each one, use `ASK=true rake install`

 ### Upgrading